dvn0813/sustainability_robotics_3D_printer/README.md

 #define Z_AFTER_HOMING  20      // (mm) Height to move to after homing Z
 ```
 ### Adjusting Offset between Probe and Needle Tip
 Using the PROBE_OFFSET_WIZARD function, the calibration of the offset between probe and needle can be done.
 Additionally this allows for calibration before a print when the print substrate cannot be detected by the PINDA.
 The code can be found in Configuration_adv.h in line 1382.
+Use a "PROBE_OFFSET_WIZARD_START_Z" greater than the expected offset and adjust via LCD menu.
+This method allows you to keep all of the previously performed steps such as Bed Leveling and Homing, which would be otherwise deleted when pressing "Terminate" in the Repetier program.

 ```
 #if HAS_BED_PROBE && EITHER(HAS_MARLINUI_MENU, HAS_TFT_LVGL_UI)
   #define PROBE_OFFSET_WIZARD       // Add a Probe Z Offset calibration option to the LCD menu